danydguezperez/SeqLengthPlot/README.md

 ## Remarks

--	**Comprehensive Metrics and Output**: Unlike seqkit stats, or TrinityStats.pl, SeqLengthPlot offers in a single tool the total number of sequences, minimum, maximum, of the input and splitted files, as well as the resulting FASTA files, containing the corresponding sequences length below and above the cuttoff,
+-	**Comprehensive Metrics and Output**: Unlike seqkit stats, or TrinityStats.pl, SeqLengthPlot offers in a single tool the total number of sequences, minimum, maximum, of the input and splitted files, as well as the resulting FASTA files, containing the corresponding sequences length below and above the cuttoff.
--	**Visual Analysis**: It generates intuitive plots for sequence length distributions, offering both linear and logarithmic views to accommodate a wide range of sequence lengths, enhancing data interpretation,
+-	**Visual Analysis**: It generates intuitive plots for sequence length distributions, offering both linear and logarithmic views to accommodate a wide range of sequence lengths, enhancing data interpretation.
--	**Flexible Threshold Settings**: The tool allows users to set custom length thresholds, crucial for tasks such as validating de novo transcriptome assemblies or analyzing protein-coding regions in ORFs, peptidomics and bioactive peptides biodiscovery which may require different length criteria and
+-	**Flexible Threshold Settings**: The tool allows users to set custom length thresholds, crucial for tasks such as validating de novo transcriptome assemblies or analyzing protein-coding regions in ORFs, peptidomics and bioactive peptides biodiscovery which may require different length criteria.
 -	**Ease of Integration**: Designed for flexibility, it can be seamlessly run independently as a standalone script, or incorporated into larger bioinformatics workflows, supporting both interactive explorations and automated pipelines.